ahadik/cheermeup/README.md

 With a Twilio API key and phone number, and a source of messages formatted like Una's Happy Moments, this AWS Lambda function can send three types of text messages - a text message drawn from the desired source, a photo of a puppy from the `random-puppy` Node module, or a message containing both.

 The function is triggered with an AWS IoT Button.
-One click sends a message, two clicks send a puppy, and a long press sends both.
+One click sends a message, two clicks sends a puppy picture, and a long press sends both.

 ###Configuration